Skip to main content

 6 hours

-In this provocative reimagining of what it is to be a plant, an evolutionary biologist draws on a lifetime of research to offer an original and beguiling behind-the-scenes perspective on how plants really work—and how we truly depend on leaves for our survival.
+In this provocative reimagining of what it is to be a plant, an evolutionary biologist draws on a lifetime of research to offer a beguiling behind-the-scenes perspective on how plants really work—and how we truly depend on leaves for our survival.
 For readers of Entangled Life and An Immense World.Leaves are so familiar that they are easy to overlook.
-Yet it is through leaves that ...
+Yet it is through leaves that plants perform ...
 Read more

 $21.99 USD